Upcoming

 Elmhurst Art Museum | Elmhurst, IL

-The Figure, Humor and the Chicago Imagists, curated by Suellen Rocca, features paintings by Zelazny, several Chicago Imagists and other Chicago artists.
-A symposium and panel discussion with Dan Nadel, Frank Trankina and Mary Lou Zelazny accompanies the exhibition.
+The Figure, Humor and the Chicago Imagists, curated by Suellen Rocca, featured several Chicago Imagists alongside current Chicago artists.
+A symposium and panel discussion with Dan Nadel, Frank Trankina and Mary Lou Zelazny accompanied the exhibition.

 Press: